xding78/Sharing/glossary_draft.rst

 .. _central ledger:

 **Central Ledger** |br|
+The central or general ledger works like a central repository that keeps records of transactions of assets and liabilities, revenues, expenses, owner’s equity etc.

+**Chain linking** |br|
-The ledger, which is maintained by the central agency.
-Chain linking |br| It is the process to connect two blockchains so that transactions between the chain could take place.
+Chain linking is the process to connect two blockchains so that transactions_ between the chain could take place.
 Blockchain like bitcoin can communicate with other side chains by enabling the assets exchange between them.

 .. _confirmation:

 **Confirmation** |br|
-means the transactions occurred on the blockchain has been verified by the network.
-It happens through a process called mining in P-O-W system.
+Confirmation means the transactions_ occurred on the blockchain_ has been verified by the network.
+It happens through a process called mining_ in a Proof-of-Work_ (PoW) system.
 When a transaction is confirmed, it cannot be double spent or reversed.
-As much as confirmations the transaction has, the harder it becomes to make a double spend attack.
+The more confirmations an transaction has, the harder it becomes to make a double-spending_ attack.

 .. _consensus algorithm:

+**Consensus Algorithm** |br|
-**Consensus Algorithm**  is the blockchain element that determines how consensus is reached on that blockchain.
-In other words; it is the part of the blockchain protocol that describes who gets to validate blocks of data (and thus is entitled to the reward) and how others can verify its legitimacy.
-All participating entities on the blockchain must adhere and follow the same consensus algorithm to participate on the blockchain.
+Consensus algorithm is the blockchain element that determines how consensus is reached on that blockchain.
+In other words, it is the part of the blockchain protocol_ that describes who gets to validate blocks of data (and thus is entitled to the reward) and how others can verify its legitimacy.
+All participating entities on the blockchain must adhere and follow the same consensus algorithm to participate on the blockchain. |br|

-.. _consensus process:

-**Consensus Process** |br|
-is achieved when all the network participants agree on the validity of the transactions and ensure that ledgers are correctly copied with each other.
+*→ See also*: PoS_, PoW_, `Pos/Pow Hybrid`_, PBFT_

 .. _cryptocurrency: